-My friend Elliot Ross recently posted about IT staff who can use all kinds of IT wizardry, but who don’t solve your IT problems.
+My friend Elliot Ross posted about IT staff who can use all kinds of IT wizardry, but who don’t solve your IT problems.
 He was describing people who follow the old saying “when all you’ve got is a hammer, everything looks like a nail.”
 Some marketers are just as guilty of this conduct.
 Some fall prey to latching onto the newest automation tools and social networking platforms just because they are bright, shiny objects.
 What makes it worse is that they can mount campaigns that buy people’s attention, producing big splashes that look like they’re accomplishing something, but ultimately do very little.
 Marketing for its own sake is useless.
 It’s just like ordering Saganaki at a restaurant, you get a quick flash-in-the-pan, but expectations quickly return to normal; aside from the grand opening, you’ve ended up with just an average result.

 Kids, don’t play with Matches, Pans & Pure Alcohol

-- I’d be worried if the first thing a marketer suggests is the creation of a corporate brochure.
-It might be the right thing for your company, but compared to what you need right now, it might be the least important marketing activity they could spend their time on.
+- I’d be worried if the first thing a marketer suggests is the creation of a corporate image

-- I’d also get skeptical if a marketer set down to work without first asking what your objectives are.
+- I’d also get skeptical if a marketer gave you recommendations without first asking what your objectives are.

 Accept no Imitations

 Here are some ways you can distinguish marketing consultants or internal staff that truly want to gain traction, from those that just want to burn a lot of your money:

 - You can tell that marketing’s initiatives are purpose-filled when they ask strategic questions: are you in a growing or declining market?
 Is your share of that market growing, shrinking or flat?
 Where is your product innovation vis-a-vis your competitors?
 What strategic objectives, do you need to reach this year?
 The answers to these questions should be repeated back to you when that person pitches you with their favoured marketing activities.